Warning to rail passengers as signal boxes reopen after strike

 Train services across Scotland will continue to be disrupted on Thursday as staff return to work following Wednesday’s industrial action.

-Train services across Scotland will be disrupted on Thursday as signal boxes reopen following Wednesday’s industrial action.
+Train services across Scotland will be disrupted on Thursday as signal boxes reopen following industrial action.

 ScotRail has warned passengers that services will start later than normal as staff return to duties following Wednesday’s strike, which saw members of the Rail, Maritime and Transport (RMT) union walk out in a row with Network Rail over jobs, pay and conditions.